15eyk-45Hy/Batch-Wood-Legacy/README.md

 •  **30+ Unique Crafting Recipes** - Discover, gather resources, and craft dozens of multi-level items.

-•  **Dynamic Economy & Trading** - Buy materials, track price shifts, and dominate the market.
+•  **Economy & Trading** -  Manage your resources, buy materials, and sell crafted items through a multi-page shop system.

 •  **Secret Endgame Goals** - Uncover hidden blueprints, build the final rocket, and crack all the mysteries.